Beta decay: Electron capture (K-capture/L-capture)

-If the captured electron comes from the innermost shell of the atom, the K-shell, which has the highest probability to interact with the nucleus, the process is called K-capture.
-If it comes from the L-shell, the process is called L-capture, etc.
+If the captured electron comes from the innermost electron shell of the atom, called the K-shell, it is called K-capture.
+If it comes from the second or L-shell, the process is called L-capture, and so on, with higher level labels increasing with the alphabet.

 Electron capture is a competing (simultaneous) decay process for all nuclei that can undergo β+ decay.
 The converse, however, is not true: electron capture is the only type of decay that is allowed in proton-rich nuclides that do not have sufficient energy to emit a positron and neutrino.

 Nuclear transmutation

-If the proton and neutron are part of an atomic nucleus, the above described decay processes transmute one chemical element into another.
+If the proton or neutron is part of an atomic nucleus, the above described decay processes transmute one chemical element into another.
 For example: